-The IFA began operations in 1973, at a time when organizations around the world.
-AARP (formerly the American Association of Retired Persons) was instrumental in helping found the IFA, and the two organizations have enjoyed a strong relationship ever since.
+The IFA began operations in 1973, at a time when organizations around the world were only beginning to understand population ageing trends.
+AARP was instrumental in founding the IFA, and the two organizations have enjoyed a strong relationship ever since.

 To honour the IFA’s 35th anniversary in 2008, AARP compiled a history of the Early Years of the IFA.